+Section 6.
+Hours and Salary Category

-Average Working Hours Service Commitments
+Average Working H ours Service Commitments

+Decial laws /Mars The sension tenathor with DMO Compart will be greenerable for

-Basic Hours (Mon - Fri) 40 The service, together with RMO Support will be responsible for the preparation of any rosters
+Basic Hours (Mon The service, together with RMO Support will be responsible for

+- Fri) 40 the preparation of any rosters

-Rostered Additional Hours (inc. weekends & long days) 2.5
+Rostered Additional Hours (inc. weekends & long days) 12.56

-All other unrostered hours 3
+All other unrostered hours TBC

+To be confirmed by a run review

-Total Hours per week 45.5
+Total Hours per week 52.56

-Salary: The salary for this run will be a E run category.
+Salary: The salary for this run will be a C run category